themayursinha/blog/_posts/2023-07-09-Man-is-a-machine.md

 Science gives us an incredible toolkit for understanding the universe.
 Through disciplines like physicsand biology, we've discovered fundamental laws that govern everything from the orbit of planets to the firing of neurons in our brains.

 From this scientific viewpoint, it's helpful to think of the universe as a colossal, intricate machine.
 This doesn't make the cosmos any less beautiful or mysterious.
 Instead, it highlights the elegant and precise rules that make it all work.
-The reliable turning of the seasons, the predictable pull of gravity, the cycle of life and death—these are all like the gears of a cosmic clock, ticking away according to the laws of nature.
+The reliable turning of the seasons, the predictable pull of gravity, the cycle of life and death, these are all like the gears of a cosmic clock, ticking away according to the laws of nature.

 As inhabitants of this universe, we are part of that machine.
 Our bodies are marvels of biological engineering.
 Our hearts pump blood, our lungs draw air, and our genes provide the blueprint for our physical selves.
 Our senses act as inputs, gathering data from the world, while our brain processes it to create our reality.